Nathan-Weatherly/ForexRL/README.md

 Observations:

- - Past 4 trading weeks of minute data for ask and bid (O/H/L/C/V)
+ - Past trading week of minute data for ask and bid (O/H/L/C/V)
  - O/H/L/C at 0.00001 or 1/100,000 accuracy (0.1 pip)
  - V at 10,000s
  - 3D array of ask 2D array stacked on bid 2D array of this format: